AustinAManyoka/DigiMatterIoTAssetTrack-Monitoring/README.md

 # DigiMatter IoT Asset Track

-An IoT asset tracking and sensor monitoring solution developed as part of the **Digital Matter Graduate Software Engineer Practical Assessment**.
+An IoT asset tracking and sensor monitoring solution.

 The application demonstrates the management of IoT devices, versioned firmware, and hierarchical device groups through a RESTful ASP.NET Core backend and a responsive web frontend.